New hope for cancer patients; Providence joins international research network formed by Bristol-Myers Squibb

 Providence will provide flow cytometry support for every research institution in the International Immuno-Oncology Network.

-Providence Cancer Center leaders believe their commitment to translational research played a significant part in the invitation from Bristol-Myers Squibb to join the network.
+Providence Cancer Institute leaders believe their commitment to translational research played a significant part in the invitation from Bristol-Myers Squibb to join the network.

 “Translational research is the bench-to-bedside idea of moving a treatment quickly from the lab into the patient,” said Dr. Fox.
 “Many of us at Providence were trained at the National Cancer Institute and adopted its mandate of rapidly moving ideas from the laboratory to the patient – and we have the experience to know how to deal with and observe toxicities as they occur.”